-2. Always explain to the offending player and his/her coach why a foul was called.
+3. Always explain to the offending player why a foul was called.

 • Kicks or attempts to kick an opponent